Factbox: Countries and companies shun Russian crude over Ukraine invasion

 SHELL

-The world's largest petroleum trader (SHEL.L) announced on March 8 that it would stop buying Russian crude and phase out its involvement in all Russian hydrocarbons. read more
+The world's largest petroleum trader, Shell (SHEL.L) said on March 8 that it would stop buying Russian crude and phase out its involvement in all Russian hydrocarbons. read more

+Rosneft said last November it had acquired Shell's stake in Germany's PCK oil refinery, which receives pipeline oil from Russia.
+The transaction remains subject to regulatory approval. read more

 TOTALENERGIES